TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 {{< img src="/img/dashboard/portal-management/enterprise-portal/add-the-first-client-type.png" alt="Add the first client type" >}}

 To configure a client type, you need to specify the following settings:
 * **Client type display name.** This name will be displayed to API consumers when they check out API products.
-Try to make it descriptive and short, so it's easier for API consumers to understand;
+Try to make it descriptive and short, so it's easier for API consumers to understand.
 * **Description.** A more verbose description of a client type can be provided in this field.
 By default, we do not display this on the checkout page, but you can customize the respective template and make the description visible to API consumers.
-Please refer to [the customization section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/full-customisation" >}}) for guidance;
+Please refer to [the customization section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/full-customisation" >}}) for guidance.
-* **Allowed response_types.** Response types associated with this type of client as per [the OIDC spec](https://openid.net/specs/openid-connect-core-1_0-17.html);
+* **Allowed response_types.** Response types associated with this type of client as per [the OIDC spec](https://openid.net/specs/openid-connect-core-1_0-17.html).
-* **Allowed grant_types.** Grant types that this type of client will support as per [the OIDC spec](https://openid.net/specs/openid-connect-core-1_0-17.html);
+* **Allowed grant_types.** Grant types that this type of client will support as per [the OIDC spec](https://openid.net/specs/openid-connect-core-1_0-17.html).
-* **Token endpoint auth methods.** The token endpoint that will be used by this type of client as per [the OIDC spec](https://openid.net/specs/openid-connect-core-1_0-17.html);
+* **Token endpoint auth methods.** The token endpoint that will be used by this type of client as per [the OIDC spec](https://openid.net/specs/openid-connect-core-1_0-17.html).
 * Additionally, there’s an additional field for Okta: **Okta application type** which defines which type of Okta client should be created.
 Ignored for all other IdPs.

 Please note that your IdP might override some of these settings based on its configuration.